SystemsApproach/private5g/core.rst

 another, ensures that this connectivity fulfills the promised QoS requirements, and meters usage for billing.

 Historically, all of these functions were provided by one or more proprietary network appliances.
 But like the rest of the 5G mobile network, these appliances are being disaggregated and implemented as a set of cloud services, with the goal of improving feature velocity for new classes of applications.
 It is also the case that as the range of use cases grows more diverse, a one-size-fits-all approach will become problematic.
-The expectation is that it should be possible to customize and specialize the Mobile Core on an per-application basis.
+The expectation is that it should be possible to customize and specialize the Mobile Core on a per-application basis.

 This chapter introduces the functional elements of the Mobile Core, and describes different strategies for implementing that